kallaway/100-days-of-code/r1-log.md

  Today's Progress: I read JavaScript book and solved test about HTML, CSS an JavaScript.
 I felt like I don't know anything.
 I will revise my learning.
 I did Pomodoro for the first time.
 I liked it, it keeps me more organized and focused.
 I will continue to learn about the concepts more because logic is so important in programming.

  Feelings: I am motivated; but really it's so hard to retain information.
 I got started Coursera course, I will watch and learn more about learning.

+ Day 42: January 14, 2020

+ Today's Progress: Today, I have read and practiced so many things for the exam.
+I know the concepts like API, WEB Worker, SVG, Canvas, animations with JS.
+There were so many HTML tags that I didn't know I practiced those.

+ Feelings: I want to pass the exam tomorrow; however I am not feeling that everything is on my mind.
+I just want to certify myself, I know it's not so important but I studied for that already(read books, solved four tests and searched everything), I hope these will be enough.